October 26, 2024

 Some freelancers recommend calculating an hourly rate for freelancers by determining the amount of freelance hours you want to work each week.
 I think that can be wise advice—and it’s another way to look at your freelance hourly rate—but I think it’s crucial first to establish what you need to earn to live your life comfortably before working on the time component.

-Knowing you have to earn $2,000 a month will help you stay motivated to keep pitching and finding new clients when you aren’t near that goal, and it can help you feel more relaxed when you know an invoice of that amount is coming in early in the month and you don’t have to worry as much.
+Knowing you have to earn $2,000 a month will help you stay motivated to keep pitching and finding new clients when you aren’t near that goal.
+It can help you feel more relaxed when you know an invoice of that amount is coming in early in the month and you don’t have to worry as much.

 Get my monthly marketing plan here to learn how to break down your annual goal and the marketing practices you need to work on each week to hit your goals so you’re always nailing your freelance writer hourly rate.